The Tenses Explained

 That's when Greek uses the imperfect tense.
 When you return to the 21st century to give your report, you say, "The peasants were chopping down trees."

-Summary: The imperfect tense is the perfect way to describe an action that was in the process of happening at some time in the past.
+Summary: The imperfect tense is the ideal way to describe an action that was in the process of happening at some time in the past.

 4. Future Tense